 The Rottnest Foundation accepts bequests; please visit our bequests page for further information.

-The Rottnest Foundation is proud to be a strategic partner with the Rottnest Island Authority in the delivery of major projects that ‘Conserve the essence of Rottnest’.
+The Rottnest Foundation works in partnership with the Rottnest Island Authority in the delivery of major projects that ‘Conserve the essence of Rottnest’.

 Wadjemup Walk Trail